Can I Sell a Distressed Business

 Step away from the strain and stress of owning and operating your business and see what new opportunities are available to you.
 If you plan to sell your business, do the research to understand what steps to take and move forward.
 Life is too short to not live it on your terms.

 Andrew Rogerson specializes in helping business owners sell a business.
-Services include business valuations, marketing the business, negotiating the transaction as well as third-party finance with SBA loans, due diligence and escrow.
+Services include business valuations, marketing the business, negotiating the transaction as well as third-party finance with SBA loans, due diligence, and escrow.
 He is the author of four books on business ownership called Successfully Start Your Business, Successfully Buy Your Business, Successfully Buy Your Franchise and Successfully Sell Your Business.
-For more information visit http://www.rogersonbusinessservices.com/services/selling-a-business.
+For more information visit https://www.rogersonbusinessservices.com/services/selling-a-business.

 Would you like to know the value of your business?
 If you would like to know the value of your business or would simply like more information, this link will allow you to get a free sample of a Brokers Opinion of Value – Sample business valuation